Burlington, Indiana

 Burlington is a town in Burlington Township, Carroll County, Indiana, United States.
 The population was 603 at the 2010 census.
 It is part of the Lafayette, Indiana Metropolitan Statistical Area.
 State Road 22 connects it to Kokomo.

 History

-Burlington was laid out in 1832 by David Stipp – an employee of the General Land Office in Crawfordsville, Indiana – about a year after settlers first appeared in the area.
+Burlington was laid out in 1832 by David Stipp, an employee of the United States General Land Office in Crawfordsville, Indiana, about a year after settlers first appeared in the area.
 Stipp donated land for the town's first school house.
 The town was incorporated in 1967.
 It is named for Wyandot Chief Burlington.
 In 1830, work began on the Michigan Road which passed directly through the center of town.
 The road, which became Indiana's first superhighway, connected Madison, Indiana and Michigan City, Indiana turning the town into a major thoroughfare.